New COVID cases hit 3-month low ahead of reopening - The Scoop

 All sports facilities will resume operations this Friday but childcare and special needs centres will remain closed when Brunei enters the COVID transition phase, the minister of culture, youth and sports said.

-Spelling out the transition phase guidelines during the press briefing, YB Major General (R) Dato Paduka Seri Hj Aminuddin Ihsan POKSMDSP Hj Abidin said fitness centres, golf clubs, sports facilities, museums, libraries and senior citizen centres can operate at 50 percent capacity.
+Spelling out the transition phase guidelines during the press briefing, YB Dato Paduka Hj Aminuddin Ihsan Hj Abidin said fitness centres, golf clubs, sports facilities, museums, libraries and senior citizen centres can operate at 50 percent capacity.

 The reopening of sports and recreational facilities is part of Brunei’s plan in shifting towards living with an endemic COVID.